Christophe Galtier: Nice

 On 28 June 2021, Galtier was appointed as the new head coach of fellow Ligue 1 club Nice.
 In his first season, he led the team to a fifth-place finish and a Coupe de France final, where they lost 1–0 to Nantes.
 Nice qualified for the UEFA Europa Conference League play-off round as a result.
 He left Nice on 27 June 2022, being replaced by Lucien Favre.

 Paris Saint-Germain

 On 5 July 2022, Galtier agreed a two-year deal to become the manager of Ligue 1 champions Paris Saint-Germain, replacing Mauricio Pochettino.
 In his first transfer window, he oversaw the arrivals of Hugo Ekitike, Nordi Mukiele, Fabián Ruiz, Renato Sanches, Carlos Soler, and Vitinha.
+During his spell at PSG, Galtier won the Ligue 1 and Trophée des Champions.
+He parted ways with the club on 5 July 2023 and was replaced by Luis Enrique.